JulienLach/EffiTech/README.md

 The app is divided into three images: one for the backend, one for the frontend, and one for the database.

-You can run the app in Docker with `docker-compose up --build`.
+You can run the app in Docker with `docker-compose up --build` or `docker-compose up --build -d`

 To stop run `docker-compose down`